Social estates in the Russian Empire: Estates

-There also existed the military estate, which included lower military ranks (higher ranks were associated with the estate of dvoryans), and discharged and indefinite-leave.
+There also existed the category of military, across various estates, which included lower military ranks (higher ranks were associated with the estate of dvoryans), and discharged and indefinite-leave.
+A special military category were Cossacks.

 A separate category, not assigned to any of the above estates were raznochintsy (literally "persons of miscellaneous ranks", but in fact having no rank at all).
 Finally, in Siberia, the estate of "exiled" was officially recognized, with the subcategory of "exiled nobility".

 With the development of capitalism and the abolishment of the serfdom in Russia in the second half of the 19th century the estate paradigm no longer corresponded to the actual socio-economical stratification of the population, but the terminology was in use until the Russian Revolution of 1917.
 At the same time the legal and governmental system gradually became estate-independent, with the property grade (имущественный ценз) of a person playing the decisive role.

 Ranks

 A separate stratification existed for governmental bureaucracy, who were classified according to the Table of Ranks.
 The higher ranks belonged to the sosloviye of dvoryanstvo, while the indication of a lower rank of a person was comparable to that of the indication of a soslovie for various formal purposes (e.g., for the Russian Empire Census).